"The employees of ILLIES understand their role as the bridge between world-wide customers and suppliers."

 A Manila-based partnership with Antonio and John Rocha under the name of ILLIES ENGINEERING (PHILS.)
 INC. is founded.

 Over the following years ILLIES broadens the company's geographical reach.
-In 1974 a branch office in Hong Kong is established.
+In 1974 a branch office in Hong Kong and Taiwan are established.

 1980s & 1990s